THIS DATE IN HISTORY: Sept. 14

 1972: The expansion New York Islanders open their first training camp in Peterborough, Ontario.
 The Islanders go on to set NHL records for fewest victories (12-60-6) and points (30) in a season.

-2000: Daniel Sedin and Henrik Sedin, taken by the Vancouver Canucks in the 1999 NHL Draft (No. 2 and No. 3 respectively), make their debut in a 5-3 victory against MoDo at the NHL Challenge in Stockholm.
+2000: Daniel Sedin and Henrik Sedin, taken by the Vancouver Canucks with the No. 2 and No. 3 picks, respectively, in the 1999 NHL Draft, make their debut in a 5-3 victory against MoDo at the NHL Challenge in Stockholm.
 Daniel, playing left wing on a line with Henrik in the middle, leads the way with a goal and two assists against his old team.

-The Canucks defeat Djurgarden 2-1 in overtime the next day to win the tournament, with Daniel scoring the winning goal.
+The Canucks defeat Djurgardens 2-1 in overtime the next day to win the tournament, with Daniel scoring the winning goal.